Wirth’s Circus

 Poster for the FitzGerald Brothers circus

 One of Australia’s largest homegrown circuses was The FitzGerald Brothers.
-Formed around 1890, the company had made a splash in Melbourne with their first big shows, in 1892.
-Their acts included Japanese Sumo wrestlers, aerial artists, a tiny pony called ‘Commodore’, and a lion that rode on the back of an elephant.
+Formed around 1890, the company had made a splash in Melbourne with their first big shows in 1892, their acts including Japanese Sumo wrestlers, aerial artists, a tiny pony called ‘Commodore’, and a lion that rode on the back of an elephant.

-The shows were so popular, the FitzGerald’s returned to perform each year.
+The shows were so popular, the FitzGerald’s also returned to perform each year.

-But their location, a large empty block on Swanston Street, was eventually acquired for development.
-The FitzGerald’s began lobbying to take over the site used by Cooper and Bailey’s.
+Their location, a large empty block on Swanston Street, was eventually acquired for commercial development.
+With a shortage of suitable sites near the city, The FitzGerald’s began lobbying to take over the spot used by Cooper and Bailey’s.

-They were eventually successful, and began performing next to St Kilda Rd in 1901.
-The FitzGerald’s constructed a permanent wooden theatre on the site, a ‘hard top’, they dubbed ‘Olympia’.
+They were eventually successful, and began performing next to St Kilda Road in 1901.
+They liked the location so much, the FitzGerald’s constructed a permanent wooden theatre on the site, a ‘hard top’ they dubbed ‘Olympia’.

 They would lease this to other visiting circuses and live acts.